hucker/ten8t/README.md

 ## What are @attributes?

 Each rule function can be assigned attributes that define metadata about the rule function.
-Attributes are at the heart of how `blick` allows you to filter, sort, select tests to run and view by adding decorators to your check functions.
+Attributes are at the heart of how `ten8t` allows you to filter, sort, select tests to run and view by adding decorators to your check functions.

 | Attribute        | Description                                                                                                                         |
 |------------------|-------------------------------------------------------------------------------------------------------------------------------------|